Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has gone 6-4 in its last 10 games, with a 6-4 record against the spread in that span.
+- Miami is 6-4 against the spread and 6-4 overall in its last 10 contests.

-- The Heat have gone over the total in six of their last 10 outings.
+- Five of the Heat's last 10 games have gone over the total.

-- The Heat put up an average of 109.5 points per game, only 1.9 fewer points than the 111.4 the Celtics allow to opponents.
+- The Heat's 109.5 points per game are just 1.9 fewer points than the 111.4 the Celtics give up to opponents.

 - Miami is 17-17 against the spread and 26-8 overall when it scores more than 111.4 points.